This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- You or a close family member may be asked to sign a legal piece of paper (consent form).
-It gives your eye doctor permission to do LASIK surgery.
-Be sure all your questions have been answered before you sign this form.
+- You or a close family member will be asked to sign a legal document called a consent form.
+It gives caregivers permission to do the procedure or surgery.
+It also explains the problems that may happen, and your choices.
+Make sure all your questions are answered before you sign this form.

-- A tiny, hinged device called a speculum (SPEK-u-lum) is put in your eye.
-The speculum will hold your lids apart so you cannot blink during surgery.
-Then a very small suction ring with a track guide is placed on your cornea (KOR-nee-ah).
-The cornea is the clear area that covers your iris and pupil.
-Pressure from the suction ring causes your vision to fade and become black.
-A special cutting tool called a microkeratome (meye-kroh-KER-ah-tohm) then moves along the track of the suction ring.
-It cuts a small, hinged cap or flap on your cornea.
+- You will be given eye drops to numb your eyes so you do not feel pain.
+You may also be given medicine to help you feel calm and relaxed.
+A tool called a speculum will hold your lids apart so you cannot blink during surgery.
+A small suction ring will be placed on your cornea.
+The cornea is the clear layer that covers your iris and pupil.
+Pressure from the suction ring will cause your vision to fade and become black.
+A cutting tool will move along the track of the suction ring.
+It will cut a small, hinged cap or flap on your cornea.

-- You cannot come to your surgery appointment on time.
+- You cannot make it to your surgery.

 - You have questions or concerns about your surgery.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.